Jyothi181/Buffer-and-XOR-Layout/README.md

 ***Figure 8: Layout of XOR***

 # Verification
-- Once the layout is done, check the DRC errors `Verify DRC – Run DRC - select C5N_DRC.py and run`
+- Once the layout is done, check the DRC(Design Rule Checks) errors `Verify DRC – Run DRC - select C5N_DRC.py and run`
 - Both the layouts are done with no DRC errors.